 The University will consider applications from students offering a wide range of qualifications.
 All applications are assessed on an individual basis but some of our typical requirements are listed below.
 Students offering qualifications not listed are welcome to contact our Admissions Team for further advice.
 Please also see our general entry requirements.

-BCC including grade B in an appropriate subject (eg Biology, Chemistry, Sport, Physical Education, Physics, Psychology, Statistics, Mathematics, Applied Science)
+BCC including grade B in an appropriate subject (eg Biology, Chemistry, Sport, Physical Education, Physics, Psychology, Statistics, Mathematics, Applied Science, Human Biology)

 The University welcomes applications from Access to Higher Education Diploma candidates for consideration.
 A typical offer may require you to obtain a proportion of Level 3 credits in relevant subjects at merit grade or above.